SyedEzanAhmed/Ecommerce-Store/README.md

 ## ACKNOWLEDGEMENT

-I would like to express my sincere gratitude to my teacher, **Sir Usama**, for his invaluable guidance, support, and expertise throughout the development of this project.
+I would like to express my sincere gratitude to my teacher, **Sir Abdul Qadir**, for his invaluable guidance, support, and expertise throughout the development of this project.
 His insights and feedback have been instrumental in shaping this application.

 I also extend my thanks to **Bano Qabil Institute** for providing the platform and resources that have enabled me to learn and create this project.